VinceEmond/math_game/planning.md

   - Role
     - Will be responsible for creating a new instance of a player
   - State
+    - name
     - lives
-    - name
   - Behavior
     - lose_life

 -----
 ## Questions for Mentor
 - [ ] Does @current_player = player1 work in the constructor of the MathGame?
 Will it pass the reference?
+Or should I set the current_player to the player.name for the tracking?
 - [ ] How do I create a new question every round?
 A new question object?
 - [ ] To assert the answer, how to I retreive the question's answer?
 - [ ] How do I toggle the "current player" after every round?